teifip/gke-demo/docs/login.md

 ### Create the Google Sign-In OAuth client

-First of all, you need to create a Google Sign-In OAuth client for the WebGUI.
-You can start the process by clicking the CONFIGURE A PROJECT button [here](https://developers.google.com/identity/sign-in/web/sign-in) or by visiting the Credentials section of the [APIs & Services console](https://console.cloud.google.com/apis/credentials).
+First of all you need to create a Google Sign-In OAuth client for the WebGUI.
+You can start the process from the Credentials section of the APIs & Services [console](https://console.cloud.google.com/apis/credentials).

 The new OAuth client can be created within the same project you have used for the Kubernetes Engine cluster or within a different project.
 The following table shows the key configuration parameters.